 In March, 2020, KentHOPE began sheltering women overnight at the Day Center to better quarantine our guests and protect our church hosts, due the the COVID-19 pandemic.
-In October, 2020, the Mission established the LINK program to offer women with children a safe, temporary home while they work with case managers for retraining and job searches.
-The Bridge program continues to help women with children who need a bridge to recovery from addiction, homelessness, and other trauma.
+In October, 2020, the Mission established the Link program to offer women and women with children a safe, temporary home while they work with case managers for retraining and job searches.
+The Bridge program continues to help women and women with children who need a bridge to recovery from addiction, homelessness, and other trauma.
 To better house these two programs, the Mission remodeled SonRise House, located immediately behind the KentHOPE Emergency Shelter.
-This facility increases our capacity from 30 to 48 women and children, both day and night.
+This facility increases our capacity from 30 to 80 women and children, both day and night.

 Since opening in December 2013, KentHOPE has helped more than 760 women and their children transition out of homelessness!